JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.4/Notes.md

 ![image](https://user-images.githubusercontent.com/72783315/165909418-2f4db4a5-9be1-4095-bd23-36e0700c098c.png)

 ## Server-side processing
 The processing that happen on a server.
 Databases are servers that can be accessed by backend scripts such as PHP, SQL, ASP.net and Python.
-Server side scripts are processed entirely on the server and cannot be viewed by the client
+Server side scripts are processed entirely on the server and cannot be viewed by the client.

 **Advantages**
 - can perform large calculations